 Wix’s basic plan is extremely hard to recommend due to the fact that it only comes with 1 GB of bandwidth, a measly 500 MB of storage, and forces you to display Wix brand ads on your website, which cannot be removed.
+This is a lot less compared to what you would get at Bluehost for less money.
 You’ll need to purchase at least the $8.50/tier in order to enjoy an ad-free experience and if you want unlimited bandwidth, you’ll need to go for the $12.50/mo plan.

 As far as some of the other features are concerned, Wix offers a free SSL certificate with all plans and a free domain name for 1 year with all packages except for the basic one.
 Starting with the $8.50/mo tier, Wix throws in ad vouchers and allows you to upload videos on your site.
 However, you’ll need to go with one of the more expensive plans if you want to upload videos longer than 30 minutes.
 If you’re willing to pay for one of the higher tiers, you’ll also get access to premium apps, professional logos, priority response, and VIP support.
 Strangely enough, you’ll need to go for one of the Business & eCommerce packages if you want to gain access to Google Analytics.